-Join Aaron F. Ross for an in-depth discussion in this video Setting preferences, part of Up and Running with RealFlow.
+Join Aaron F. Ross for an in-depth discussion in this video Setting preferences, part of Learning RealFlow.

 - I'm finished looking at demo scenes now.…I can just reset the program by going into the file menu…and choosing new project.…I'll just clear out whatever's in memory,…and I'm not going to actually create a project,…or open existing project,…I'm just going to close the project management dialogue.…Let's take a look at the RealFlow preferences.…That's found under file, preferences.…The most important preferences are on the first page here,…the general section.…The scenes folder is where RealFlow…will default to save new projects.…

 Down here under miscellanea…we have the important access set-up,…you want to set this to correspond…to whatever 3D application you're using.…For example, I'm using Maya.…I'll choose YZX from Maya…and watch the access tripod down here,…when I click okay you'll see that now the coordinate system…has changed to be a Y up convention just like Maya.…I'll go back into that preferences dialogue…to show you also here very importantly…we have the scale options.…

 You will want to set this to correspond to whatever…

 You'll learn how to create small-scale effects with standard particles, create free-flowing water effects with the Hybrido solver, and simulate open bodies of water such as oceans and ponds with RealWave.
 Author Aaron F. Ross also shows how to control interactions between objects and fluids with Caronte, the rigid- and soft-body physics engine included with RealFlow.

 - Understanding the RealFlow pipeline

 - Caching data